Q & A

 The total cost for the project includes maintenance and operation expenses for the first ten years of the project.

-How will this initiative benefit the ecology?
+How will this initiative benefit the environment?

 Through this project, the lakeshore will be restored to a more natural state and holding ponds will be created to improve water runoff management.
 The result will be a direct improvement to the lake water quality and ecology, as well as intentional restoration and preservation of Wayzata’s shoreline.